-Many people find the need to seek spiritual council from time to time.
+Many people find the need to seek spiritual counsel from time to time.
 We all accumulate baggage as we walk the journey of life.
 If we are not careful, this baggage can move us away from God and each other.
-This is why spiritual council is so important in order to keep our spiritual journey on course.
+This is why spiritual counsel is so important in order to keep our spiritual journey on course.
 Sometimes, we also need someone in whom we can confide and who can help us to explore more honestly the burdens that we carry.
 If you find that you are needing guidance, prayers or spiritual support do contact the Vicar.

 Visiting the Sick

 Our Vicar, Lay Ministers and Visiting Team carry out the vital ministry of visiting the sick.
 Our aim is to visit those who are sick or shut-in so that they may experience God’s love, kindness and compassion through his Church in a very special and personal way.
 If you or someone you know would benefit from a visit please contact the Church Office.